THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Worthy Bonds are an excellent way to earn 5% on your savings.
 With zero fees and the ability to round up your purchases to save more money, you are missing out if you aren't saving with Worthy.
 And getting started is as simple as clicking on this link and downloading the Worthy App.

-How Worthy Bonds Works
+How Worthy Bonds Work

-Worthy offers loans to small businesses to help them with their inventory and purchase order financing.
+Worthy offers loans to small businesses to help them with inventory and purchase order financing.
+When you invest your money with it, you are supporting small American businesses to grow and thrive.

 #1.
 You invest $10 with Worthy and they pay you 5% interest.